golang/proposal/design/43651-type-parameters.md

 ##### Why not define constraints in a builtin package?

-_Instead of writing out type lists, use names like_ _`constraints.Arithmetic` and `constraints.Comparable`._
+_Instead of writing out type sets, use names like_ _`constraints.Arithmetic` and `constraints.Comparable`._

 Listing all the possible combinations of types gets rather lengthy.